elenaporras-mx/Project7_AI/README.md

 ---

 ### Slide Deck + Lecture Presentation
 Start by walking through the slide deck titled **"Planning vs. Learning: Monte Carlo Tree Search Meets Deep RL"**.
+If you download it, you'll also see extensive speaker notes- please download I spent so much time on these speaker notes :).
 This will signal when to go into the demos, which I've also linked here + added directly into the repo
 (except the Qlearning one, because I wanted to make ot interactive which required widgets and those don't export to GitHub):

 1. **[MCTS on Tic-Tac-Toe](https://colab.research.google.com/drive/1C_YQ4R9zgZVxJKcHhduGvvcIY0TBNt6U?usp=sharing)**